 - 520A (Complex Analysis),

 - 524(*) (Theory of Complex Variables),

 - 534A/B (Topology-Geometry),

-To graduate with honors from the Honors College in your major area, students need to submit a prospectus outlining their proposed thesis work, and then complete and submit a thesis through the major department.
-Additionally, students must meet minimum GPA and honors unit requirements - see your Honors Student Success Counselor for details, and be sure to check in regularly to ensure that you are on track to graduate with honors.
+To graduate with honors from the Honors College in their major area, students need to submit a prospectus outlining their proposed thesis work, and then complete and submit a thesis through the major department.
+Additionally, students must meet minimum GPA and honors unit requirements - talk to your Honors Academic Advising team for details, and be sure to check in regularly to ensure that you are on track to graduate with honors.

-For math majors, MATH 498H is available in Fall, Spring, and even in Summer, though faculty availability in Summer is often limited.
-Students must enroll in 3 units of MATH 498H for two distinct semesters (6 units total) to qualify for honors.
-To enroll in MATH 498H, request an independent study proposal form from the Math Academic Office; once you have completed the form and obtained the necessary signatures, the Academic Office staff will process the form and enroll you in the course.
+For majors, MATH/DATA 498H is available in Fall, Spring, and even in Summer, though faculty availability in Summer is often limited.
+Students must enroll in 3 units of MATH/DATA 498H for two distinct semesters (6 units total) to qualify for honors.
+To enroll in MATH/DATA 498H, request an independent study proposal form from the Math Academic Office; once you have completed the form and obtained the necessary signatures, the Academic Office staff will process the form and enroll you in the course.

 Finding a Thesis Advisor and Topic

 There are a number of ways to get connected with a thesis advisor and find a research topic: